pthariensflame/lycete/README.md

-# lycete
+# Lycete

- A functional-objective-lenticular programming language
+A functional-objective-lenticular programming language.